 - Does the company you work for tag email from outside the company with “external” or some other warning to make it easy to spot potentially malicious email?

 Ready to learn more about equipping your team with cyber security best practices?
 Unsure where your company stands with cyber security preparedness?
-Schedule a technology assessment to begin uncovering next steps for shoring up your security vulnerabilities.
+Schedule a technology assessment to begin uncovering the next steps for shoring up your security vulnerabilities.